US kills al Qaeda leader Ayman al-Zawahiri in drone strike in Afghanistan - KTVZ

 By Kevin Liptak, Kylie Atwood, Natasha Bertrand and Donald Judd, CNN

-The United States killed al Qaeda leader Ayman al-Zawahiri in a drone strike, according to multiple sources familiar with the matter.
+The United States killed al Qaeda leader Ayman al-Zawahiri in a drone strike, President Joe Biden said Monday in a speech from the White House.

-The US government has not yet confirmed his death.
-President Joe Biden will speak at 7:30 p.m.
-ET on “a successful counterterrorism operation” against al-Qaeda in Afghanistan, the White House said Monday.
+Zawahiri was sheltering in a safehouse in Kabul, according to the official, and was killed in “a precise tailored airstrike” using two Hellfire missiles.
+The drone strike was conducted at 9:48 p.m.
+ET on Saturday was authorized by Biden following weeks of meetings with his Cabinet and key advisers.
+No American personnel were on the ground in Kabul at the time of the strike.

-“Over the weekend, the United States conducted a counterterrorism operation against a significant Al Qaeda target in Afghanistan.
-The operation was successful and there were no civilian casualties,” a senior administration official said.
+Senior Haqqani Taliban figures were aware of Zawahiri’s presence in the area, the official said Monday, in “clear violation of the Doha agreement,” and even took steps to conceal his presence after Saturday’s successful strike, restricting access to the safe house and rapidly relocating members of his family, including his daughter and her children, who were intentionally not targeted during the strike and remained unharmed.
+The US did not alert Taliban officials ahead of Saturday’s strike.

-Biden, who tested positive for Covid-19 on Monday as he deals with a rebound case of the virus, will speak outdoors from the Blue Room Balcony at the White House.
+Biden, who tested positive for Covid-19 on Monday as he deals with a rebound case of the virus, spoke outdoors from the Blue Room Balcony at the White House.

-The US State Department had offered a reward of up to $25 million for information leading directly to the capture of Zawahiri.
+“He was deeply involved in the planning of 9/11, one of the most responsible for the attacks that murdered 2,977 people on American soil.
+For decades, he was the mastermind of attacks against Americans,” Biden said.

-A June 2021 United Nations report suggested he was located somewhere in the border region of Afghanistan and Pakistan, and that he may have been too frail to be featured in propaganda.
+He added, “I authorized a precision strike that would remove him from the battlefield, once and for all.”

 Zawahiri comes from a distinguished Egyptian family, according to the New York Times.
 His grandfather, Rabia’a al-Zawahiri, was an imam at al-Azhar University in Cairo.
 His great-uncle, Abdel Rahman Azzam, was the first secretary of the Arab League.